 Communication

 Employers often look for candidates with strong communication skills.
-If you’ve developed the ability to easily share information with colleagues, you can apply them in any workplace.
-Strong communication is the ability to clearly impart information to others by speaking, writing or via other mediums such as video.
+If you’ve developed the ability to easily share information with colleagues, you can apply that skill in any workplace.
+Strong communication is the ability to clearly impart information to others by speaking, writing, creating graphs or via other mediums such as video.

 Critical thinking